timescale/docs/mst/about-mst.md

 # About Managed Service for TimescaleDB

-Managed service for TimescaleDB is a managed TimescaleDB service hosted in more than 75 regions in AWS, Azure, or GCP.
-You can
-[try Managed Service for TimescaleDB for free][sign-up], no credit card required.
+Managed service for TimescaleDB is a managed TimescaleDB service hosted in more than 75 regions in Amazon Web Services, Microsoft Azure, or Google Cloud.
+You can [try Managed Service for TimescaleDB for free][sign-up], no credit card required.

 Powered by [TimescaleDB][timescale-features], you can create database instances